5K Training Explained: What Is Zone 3 / Tempo?

 Steady-State Workouts: Extended blocks to develop fatigue resistance

-Zone 3 is ideal for mid-season and race-specific phases, when you’re sharpening fitness and improving pacing under fatigue.
+Zone 3 is ideal for mid-season and race-specific training phases, when you’re focused on sharpening your fitness levels and improving pacing strategies, especially under conditions of fatigue.
+This zone helps build endurance and prepare your body to perform efficiently during critical moments in competition.

 Sample Uses in a 5K Week

-Here are two smart ways to use Zone 3 in a structured week:
+Here are some simple ways to use Zone 3 in a 5K plan:

 How Do You Know You’re in Zone 3?

-Heart Rate: 80–87% of max HR ideally measured during the session
+Heart Rate: Aim for 80–87% of your Max HR during the effort

-Talk Test: You can speak in short phrases only
+Talk Test: You can talk in short sentences, but not hold a relaxed conversation

 Common Mistakes with Zone 3 Training